chrishoina/oci-arch-ords-ha/notes.md

 `sudo dnf install ords -y`

 > :bulb: **TIP:** Including the `-y` saves you from having to manually accept the installation of the RPM.
-The same applies for ORDS, SQLcl, and Java.
-We are going to automate this for a Terraform stack, so we are doing two things here: (1) documenting how to do this in 2025 and (2) prepping for the next phase (Terraform).
+The same applies for SQLcl, and Java.
+In the future will automate this using a Terraform stack.
+So at this stage we are doing two things here: (1) documenting how to do this in 2025 and (2) prepping for the next phase (Terraform).

 :memo: **NOTE:** Pay attention to the helpful notes, after the ORDS RPM has been installed.